-The question of how to prune Grevilleas is a vexed one.
-Grevilleas do need pruning however they respond differently.
+The question of how to prune Grevilleas more harshly is a vexed one.
+They do need pruning however they respond differently.

-The answer depends on what sort of pruning and what sort (species) of Grevillea you are going to prune.
-Some you can really only tip prune, or prune very lightly, other you can semi – hard prune.
+The answer depends on what sort of pruning and which Grevillea species you are going to prune.
+You can tip prune all varieties, many you can prune lightly, some hard prune.

 One common factor is when to prune Grevilleas.
 ALWAYS when the plants are in active growth, and never in cold weather.
 So wait until spring has settled in and the danger of a cold spell is over.
 However Methods do differ.